 If you’ve already submitted your green card application, you can still get a travel document that will allow you to leave the United States without paying an additional fee.
 In this case, when you file Form I-131 with USCIS, include a copy of your photo ID, two passport-sized photos, and a copy of the receipt notice showing that USCIS previously received your green card application including the full application fee.

 It’s essential that you don’t leave the United States until you’ve actually received your travel document, but otherwise there are no travel restrictions for marriage-based green card applicants.
-You can only remain outside the United States, however, as long as you re-enter before the expiration date printed on your travel document.
+You can only remain outside the United States, however, as long as you re-enter the U.S. before the expiration date printed on your travel document.

 The travel document is valid for one year after it’s issued, typically within 90 days after you submit your application materials to USCIS.
 If you haven’t received your green card yet and you plan to travel after that year has elapsed, it’s important to renew your travel document in a timely fashion.
 You file a renewal application as early as 120 days before your current travel document expires, and it’s a good idea to submit the renewal as early as possible.
 The renewal travel document is usually processed within 90 days.
 It’s important to plan ahead to avoid gaps in your ability to travel.

-To renew your travel document, you submit Form I-131 with a copy of your current travel document, a copy of the receipt notice from your green card application, and two passport-sized photos.
+To renew your travel document, submit Form I-131 with a copy of your current travel document, a copy of the receipt notice from your green card application, and two passport-sized photos.
 There is no additional fee.

 It is possible to get an expedited travel document if you need to travel because of an emergency.
 USCIS issues emergency travel documents in situations like the death or sudden illness of a family member abroad.
 If you find yourself in this situation, you can make an appointment with your local USCIS office.
 You should bring your completed I-131, two passport photos, and evidence to prove that you have an urgent need to travel.
 This evidence might be a death certificate, medical records, or a signed letter from your family member’s doctor.
 There is no additional fee for an emergency travel document.